This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 - Sprinkle the chopped bacon on top of the pretzels in an even layer, then add the chocolate chips, peanut butter chips, and crushed potato chips.
 Pour the salted caramel sauce evenly over the entire pan.

-- Bake the bars at 350 for 20 minutes, until golden brown and bubbling on the sides.
-Let them cool on a wire rack until they’re room temperature.
+- Let them cool on a wire rack for several hours, until they’re room temperature.
 To serve, lift the bars from the pan using the foil as handles, and cut into small squares.
 (They are easiest to cut when they are cold, but they taste best at room temperature.)
 If desired, sprinkle with a pinch of crushed potato chips just before serving.

 Recipe Notes